SmartTensors/NMFk.jl/Readme.md

 ENV["no_proxy"] = ".lanl.gov"
 ```

-Do disable proxies, type these commands in the Julia REPL:
+To disable proxies, type these commands in the Julia REPL:

 ```julia
 ENV["ftp_proxy"] =  ""